europeana/clio/README.md

 Clio, named after the Muse of History, is the automatic link checking tool (Checking Links In Operation) that runs regularly to signal whether link rot has set in.

+# Creating the database tables
+If a database does not exist, it should be manually created or the parameter `createDatabaseIfNotExist=true` on the connection url should be set.
+Creating the tables should be performed through using the hibernate property `hibernate.hbm2ddl.auto=create-only`.